-The North Royalton Board of Education encourages school staff and interested citizens of the school district to attend its meetings.
-Time is provided near the beginning of all regular monthly board meetings for questions and concerns from the public.
-The Board of Education regular meetings are generally held on the second Monday of each month at 7:00 PM.
+The North Royalton Board of Education encourages school staff and interested citizens of the District to attend its meetings.
+Time is provided near the beginning of all regular monthly Board meetings for questions and concerns from the public.
+The Board of Education regular meetings are generally held on the second Monday of each month at 7 p.m.
 The full schedule for the regular meetings is posted on this website.
 Special meetings are held at other times for school matters that need the Board’s attention.
-Regular meetings are held at the North Royalton High School Community Room.

 All Board meetings are open to the public and news media representatives are notified of the meetings.